Ahmzyjazzy/generatedp/README.md

 image : An image resource, returned by one of the image creation functions, such as imagecreatetruecolor().

-size: The font size in points.
+size : The font size in points.

 angle : The angle in degrees, with 0 degrees being left-to-right reading text.
 Higher values represent a counter-clockwise rotation.
 For example, a value of 90 would result in bottom-to-top reading text.